izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Deployment/Agent.md

 ### Registration

 Navigating to the `http://[HORDE-SERVER-URL]/account` page with an admin user logged in will include a **Get agent registration token** link.
-This token can be embedded into the default agent config file, or passed to the `SetServer` command (see above).
+This token can be embedded into the default agent config file or passed to the `SetServer` command (see above).

-The first time that an agent connects to the server, it will generate a unique connection token for itself.
+The first time an agent connects to the server, it will generate a unique connection token for itself.

 On Windows, connection tokens are stored in: